Pranavvv12/Ex_7_List-View/README.md

 ## PROGRAM:
 /*
 Program to print the list of item.
-Developed by: JEEVANSURYA K
+Developed by: PRANAV KUMAR M
-Registeration Number : 212222040061
+Registeration Number : 212222040119
 */

 ## ACTIVITY_MAIN.XML